CONTACTPAY ONLINE

 An experienced, widely respected bankruptcy practitioner.

-Robert J. Keach is co-chair of Bernstein Shur’s Business Restructuring and Insolvency Practice Group.
-He is a Fellow of the American College of Bankruptcy and a Past President (2009-2010) of the American Bankruptcy Institute.
-Bob is also the co-chair of the ABI’s Commission to Study the Reform of Chapter 11.
+Robert J. “Bob” Keach is co-chair of Bernstein Shur’s Business Restructuring and Insolvency Practice Group.
+He is a Member of the Board of Directors and Fellow of the American College of Bankruptcy and served as Past President, President, and Chairman of the American Bankruptcy Institute (ABI).
+A national leader in Chapter 11 Reform and Subchapter V, Bob is a member of ABI’s Subchapter V Task Force and former co-chair of their Commission to Study the Reform of Chapter 11.

-He is recognized as a “Star Individual” in Corporate M&A/Bankruptcy in Chambers USA, in Best Lawyers in America (Ten-Year Certificate), and by New England Super Lawyers (Bankruptcy and Top 100 Lawyers in New England regardless of specialty).
+Bob is recognized as a “Star Individual” in Corporate Mergers & Acquisitions/Bankruptcy in Chambers USA, Best Lawyers in America (Twenty-Year Certificate), Lawdragon 2023 500 Leading U.S. Bankruptcy and Restructuring Lawyers, New England Super Lawyers (Bankruptcy and Top 100 Lawyers in New England regardless of specialty), and is rated AV® Preeminent by Martindale-Hubbell.
+For his dedication to the field, in 2021 Bob received the prestigious American Bankruptcy Institute’s Lifetime Achievement Award.
 Bob is also certified in business bankruptcy by the American Board of Certification.

 Currently, Bob serves as the chapter 11 trustee in the railroad reorganization case of Montreal Maine & Atlantic Railway, Ltd., a cross-border restructuring case.
 Bob is also the fee examiner in the Exide Technologies case in Delaware; he was also the fee examiner in In re AMR Corporation (the chapter 11 cases of American Airlines and its parent and certain affiliates).
 Bob has also, inter alia, represented ad hoc committees in the Homebanc Mortgage, New Century TRS Holdings, and Nortel Networks cases in Delaware, as well as a public utilities commission in the FairPoint Communications case in the Southern District of New York.